 Baza, who as a Xhosa himself has first-hand experience of the ritual, spent the past two years researching and filming traditional circumcision ceremonies in the Eastern Cape.

 "There are two periods every year when our young boys, usually aged 17 or 18 are 'sent to the mountain' for initiation.
 It happened to me too when I was that age.
 And every year, in July and in December, our newspapers are full of stories about boys dying, and boys losing their penises.
 It felt to me like our customs are killing our kids," he said.

 He does not believe that initiation ceremonies should be stopped, but he is among a growing number of South Africans who think that age-old traditions need to move with the times.
 This year, a handful of ceremonies included a more medical circumcision procedure.
-In 2013, a new fund, worth 20 million Rand (about $2m) will be launched to encourage more boys to be safely circumcised as part of their initiation.
+In 2013, a new fund, worth 20 million rand (about $1.4m) will be launched to encourage more boys to be safely circumcised as part of their initiation.

 Despite the option of free medical circumcision, there is still huge pressure on young boys to follow the traditional model.
-Sibusiso Gaca, an 18-year-old pupil at the prestigious Queen's College, allowed Baza to follow him as he prepared to be circumcised.
+Sibusiso Gaca, an 18-year-old pupil at the prestigious Queen's College in Queenstown, allowed Baza to follow him as he prepared to be circumcised.
 Even after a school friend died in June, he remained convinced that only by following in his father's footsteps, could he enter manhood and gain the respect his society demands.

 "For me, hospital is a last, last, last resort," he said.
 "According to my beliefs, I have to go to the bush to be circumcised, this is our identity."